Employment & Internship

 Due to the high number of applications received for all of the programs, the following applications deadlines will be strictly enforced.
 Beloware the application deadlines for all internship positions.
 Deadlines apply to all current interns and new applicants.

 All applicants must complete and submit the following materials in one combined PDF file in the following order:

 - Cover letter

-- Adult Background Form or Youth Background Form (The background form can be typed in, do a save as, print it and sign before adding to the PDF file)
+- Adult Background Investigation Form or High School Background Investigation Form (The background form can be typed in, do a save as, print it and sign before adding to the PDF file)

 - A copy of photo Identification

 - Two-page Writing Sample (Optional - Not required for high school applicants)

 UponAcceptance you may be asked to furnish the following:

 - Three References (PDF)

 NOTE: Submissions that fail to meet the previous guidelines will be rejected immediately.